-Article 10 of the GDPR : Processing of personal data relating to criminal convictions and offences.
+Article 10 of the GDPR: Processing of personal data relating to criminal convictions and offenses

 Article 10 of the GDPR explained

-The processing of such data is authorized only if :
+The processing of this data is only permitted if:

-- It is carried out under the supervision of the public authorities;
+- It is carried out under control of public authority ;

-- Or if expressly authorized by the law of the Union or of a Member State, subject to appropriate safeguards for the rights and freedoms of the persons concerned.
+- Or if he is expressly authorized by Union or Member State law, subject to appropriate guarantees for the rights and freedoms of the persons concerned.

-Article 10 applies in particular to processing operations involving criminal records, serious administrative penalties or data from criminal records.
+Article 10 applies in particular to processing concerning criminal records, serious administrative sanctions or data from criminal records.

 Why is this article important for your GDPR compliance?

-This type of data poses a greater risk to the fundamental rights of individuals.
-Article 10 therefore imposes reinforced protection, and strictly limits the cases in which such data may be processed, notably in a professional context (recruitment, checks on good repute, etc.).
+This data type presents a increased risk for fundamental rights people.
+Article 10 therefore imposes a reinforced protection, and strictly limits the cases where this data can be processed, particularly in a professional context (recruitment, integrity check, etc.).

-- Assess whether your processing operations involve data relating to criminal offenses or convictions.
+- Evaluate whether your processing involves data relating to criminal offenses or convictions.

-- Make sure that such processing is authorized by an explicit legal provision.
+- Make sure these treatments are authorized by an explicit legal provision.

-- Check that processing is carried out under the control of a public authority, or with appropriate safeguards (e.g. restricted access, clear legal framework).
+- Verify that the processing is carried out under the control of a public authority, or with appropriate guarantees (e.g. restricted access, clear legal framework).

-- Keep this data only for as long as is strictly necessary, and plan for its secure deletion.
+- Keep this data only for a strictly necessary period and plan for its secure deletion.

-Examples of the application of Article 10 of the GDPR
+Examples of application of Article 10 of the GDPR

-- A private security company may request an extract from a criminal record, but only if this is required by national law.
+- A private security company can request a criminal record extract only if this is provided for by national law.

-- A public body that issues administrative sanctions must strictly control access to and use of this data.
+- A public body which investigates administrative sanctions must strictly regulate access and use of this data.

 Accelerate your compliance in just a few clicks